How Budgero Zero Knowledge Architecture Works

 -

-- This protects against brute-force and GPU attacks.
+- This protects against brute-force attacks by making password guessing computationally expensive.

-- Every time you enter your password, Argon2id derives the actual encryption key.
+- Every time you enter your password, PBKDF2 derives the encryption key from your password + salt.

 How Key Derivation Works